Arkadiy-Garber/Lucifer/README.md

                    -out Basename for output files (optional)

-                   --makeplots (y/n) would you like R plots to be generate automatically? (not recommended for servers)
+                   --makeplots (y/n) would you like R plots to be generate automatically? (not recommended for servers where you do not have super user (sudo) permissions.

                    -hmm_dir Directory of HMMs (i.e. the 'HMMs' directory that comes with this tool)